jamesrr39/image-enhancer/cli-app/README.md

 ## Run ##
-For now, we can use the mvn exec plugin, passing our args with the `-Dexec.args` argument.
+You can choose between using the mvn exec plugin, passing our args with the `-Dexec.args` argument.
 For example:

     mvn exec:java -Dexec.args="-image=/home/user/Pictures/myImage.jpg -tt=brighten -ta=1.2"

+Or, you can package the app using `mvn package` and use it as a standalone app.
+You need to pass the main class of `net.jr39.image_enhancer.ImageEnhancer`
+Example usage:

+    java -cp cli-app/target/cli-app-develop-SNAPSHOT.jar net.jr39.image_enhancer.ImageEnhancer -image=/home/user/Pictures/myImage.jpg -tt=brighten -ta=1.2

 ## Options ##